civiform/docs/docs/governance-and-management/Technical Support/aws-debugging-guide.md

 ## Notifying the CiviForm team

-To get support from the CiviForm team, notify the government support team by tagging @support in the #government-support channel on the CiviForm Slack or emailing civiform-government-support@exygy.com.
+To get support from the CiviForm team, notify the government support team by tagging @support in the #gov-support channel on the CiviForm Slack or emailing civiform-government-support@exygy.com.

 Include in your message: